eventnetusa/eventnet/src/_posts/2017-05-18-experiential-retail-how-nyx-professional-makeup-is-bringing-brick-and-mortars-back.md

 ---
+title: >-
-title: 'Experiential Retail: How NYX Professional Makeup Is Bringing Brick and Mortars Back'
+  Experiential Retail: How NYX Professional Makeup Is Bringing Brick and Mortars Back
 date: 2017-05-18 10:30:00
 filter: insights
-featured_post: true
+featured_post: false
+excerpt: >-
-excerpt: 'In today’s digitally driven world, e-commerce is dominating, retailers are becoming defined by their social media presence, and one-click purchases are the expectation.
-Heritage brands are seeking creative ways to grow with consumer lifestyles while new brands are challenged to cut through the clutter of the internet.'
+  In today’s digitally driven world, e-commerce is dominating, retailers are becoming defined by their social media presence, and one-click purchases are the expectation.
+Heritage brands are seeking creative ways to grow with consumer lifestyles while new brands are challenged to cut through the clutter of the internet.
 hero_image_path: /uploads/nyx-collage.png
 thumbnail_image_path: /uploads/nyx-collage.png
 content_section:
   - text_block_markdown: >-
       In today’s digitally driven world, e-commerce is dominating, retailers are becoming defined by their social media presence, and one-click purchases are the expectation.
 Heritage brands are seeking creative ways to grow with consumer lifestyles and new brands are challenged to cut through the clutter of the internet.

       **With fewer opportunities for consumer-facing interaction, brands must